mintapi/mintapi/README.md

 #### AWS Lambda Environment

 AWS Lambda may need a [specific chrome driver with specific options](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/).
-You can initialize Mint with the pre-configured headless serverless chrome through the constructor:
+You can initialize Mint with your own pre-configured headless serverless chrome through a constructor:

 ```python